 In today's connected world, we feel lost and frustrated if we're anywhere where there is none or poor cellphone signal.
 While it is likely that you use signal boosters at home or at work when the signal is less than optimal, this still leaves you with the scenario where you might want to create a portable network.
 The portable mobile network we will be referring to here, is the one created by a device called Mi-Fi.
 If you're not sure about the subtle differences between Mi-Fi and Wi-Fi, please read our previous blog post titled, The Difference Between Mi-Fi and Wi-Fi.

 A Mi-Fi has a SIM card in it with subscription from a cell carrier consisting of a wireless data plan to provide wireless transfer service using the mobile network.
-A MiFi signal booster improves reception to this device so that all wireless devices that are connected to its personal hotspot coverage range can get fast mobile Internet access through the MiFi device.
+A MiFi signal booster (same thing as cell phone signal booster) improves reception to this device so that all wireless devices that are connected to its personal hotspot coverage range can get fast mobile Internet access through the MiFi device.
 When we refer to a hotspot device, it is the same as referring to a Mi-Fi because MiFi is essentially a hotspot device.